Dositej Obradović: Later life and death

 At the time of the First Serbian Uprising (1804) Obradović was in Italy, where he published his pivotal poem Rise O Serbia (Vostani Serbije) in honor of Karađorđe Petrović and the insurgents.
 In Dositej's song, Serbia is pictured as a ‘sleeping Beauty’, asleep for centuries.
 The verses call upon her to wake up and give an example to her ‘sisters’, Bosnia, Herzegovina and Montenegro.
 In 1807 Obradović moved to Belgrade at the invitation of Karađorđe Petrović, to become, in the newly organized government, Serbia's first minister of education.
-In 1809, he founded Higher School, the first higher education institution in Serbia that later developed into a university.
+In 1809, he founded the Velika škola, the first higher education institution in Serbia that later developed into a university.
 The school was located in a two-story building in Zajrek, one of the oldest parts of Belgrade.
 The building now serves as the Museum of Vuk and Dositej.

 Obradović wrote, first individual biographies, and quickly the genre expanded to the form of biographical collection modelled on examples of Nepos, Suetonius, Plutarch, or Diogenes Laertius.

 Obradović helped introduce to the Serbs the literature of certain western European countries.
 He and Vuk Karadžić, whom Obradović influenced, are recognized as the fathers of modern Serbian literature.
 Because the Serbian populace often suffered famine, Obradović also introduced potato cultivation to Serbia.

 Dositej Obradović died in Belgrade, Serbia, in 1811.
-He was honored with a large funeral procession and buried in St Michael's Cathedral.
+He was honored with a large funeral procession and buried in Cathedral of Saint Archangel Michael.
 A monument to Obradović was erected by the Kalemegan park entrance in 1914.
 It was moved in 1930 to a prominent spot at the newly opened Academic Park, close to the University of Belgrade administration and governance building, where it still stands.